SysKitTeam/docs-point/activation/activate-syskit-point.md

 ## Activation

-You will be provided with the license key for the product activation after the purchase of the selected edition of SysKit Point.
+You will be provided with the license key for the product activation after purchasing the selected edition of SysKit Point.

 At any time, you can log in to SysKit [Customers Portal](https://my.syskit.com/) and navigate to the list of your licensed products.
 If you do not have the activation information, please [contact us](https://www.syskit.com/company/contact-us).